First Time Visit with our physician or Hearing Center / Returning after a year or more.

 - Please bring your insurance cards and a picture identification with you, so that we can scan these documents into your electronic medical record.
 In order to protect your identity and to protect you from insurance fraud, we will take your photo with a camera connected directly to your electronic medical record.

-- Please print, complete and bring your First Time Patient paperwork with you to your appointment.
+- Please complete the First Time Patient paperwork below prior to your visit.
 This will save you time upon arriving.

 Please note: we ask that you complete new information on a yearly basis.